smartcontractkit/blockchain-ecosystem-map/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Implements an existing feature request or change request.
 Make sure the feature request has been accepted for implementation before opening a PR.
 - [ ] Related issues linked using `fixes #number`
-- [ ] The new feature, or the fix is tested with jest and if applicable with cypress
 - [ ] The code is properly formatted using the project's prettier and eslint settings
 - [ ] Make sure that everything is properly typed in the code.
 - [ ] Contribution guidelines are met